-the use of land and associated buildings and structures for agricultural uses such as crop production, tree farms, maple syrup, animal husbandry, poultry operations, fruit production, greenhouses, apiaries, retail stands for the sale of agricultural products produced on the farm unit and the accommodation for full-time farm labour when the size and nature of the operation requires additional employment.

-Agriculture-related uses being those farm-related industrial uses that are that are small in scale, directly related to the farm operation and required in close proximity to the farm operation such as grain drying operations. and On-farm diversified uses that are considered compatible and supportive to the principal agricultural use are also permitted.
+- the use of land and associated buildings and structures for agricultural uses such as crop production, tree farms, maple syrup, animal husbandry, poultry operations, fruit production, greenhouses, apiaries, retail stands for the sale of agricultural products produced on the farm unit and the accommodation for fulltime farm labour when the size and nature of the operation requires additional employment. - Agriculture-related uses being those farm-related industrial uses that are that are small in scale, directly related to the farm operation and required in close proximity to the farm operation such as grain drying operations, and On-farm diversified uses that are considered compatible and supportive to the principal agricultural use are also permitted.
 Such uses are small in scale and may include home occupations, home industries, and value added agricultural products such as farm vacations, pick-your-own operations, and value added packing and processing operations.
-Compatible uses also include forestry, passive outdoor recreation, conservation uses, and woodlots.

-Subject to the policies contained herein, accessory farm-related residential uses, limited non-farm residential uses, home occupation, home industry, wayside pits and quarries, and limited farm-related commercial and industrial uses are permitted.

-Within the geographic area of Loyalist Township, estate wineries and farm wineries are permitted secondary agricultural uses.in accordance with Section 5.3.2.3A.
+Compatible uses also include forestry, passive outdoor recreation, conservation uses, and woodlots. - Subject to the policies contained herein, accessory farm-related residential uses, limited non-farm residential uses, home occupation, home industry, wayside pits and quarries, and limited farm-related commercial and industrial uses are permitted. - Within the geographic area of Loyalist Township, estate wineries and cideries, and farm wineries and cideries and small-scale microbreweries are permitted secondary agricultural uses.in accordance with Section 5.3.2.4A.